santigarcor/laratrust/docs/usage/middleware.rst

 Middleware Return
 ^^^^^^^^^^^^^^^^^

-The middleware supports two kinds of returns in case the check fails.
+The middleware supports two types of returns in case the check fails.
 You can configure the return type and the value in the ``config/laratrust.php`` file.

 Abort
 -----